 Definition: A code in your email or mailed notice that links your contact

-info to the claim portal for a specific settlement.
+claim form portal for a

 Why it matters: Speeds up verification; not always required—many portals

 allow lookup by name and email.
+The

 If missing:

-- Use “No code?” link on portal to search.
+Use “No code?” link on portal to search.

-- Contact the administrator with proof of purchase.
+Contact the administrator with proof of purchase.

 Open vs. Closed Settlements